tbates/tbates.github.io/_posts/2000-11-21-base-Taking-stock.markdown

 * plot
 * umxModify

-# Congratulations!

 ### What's in store?

-You can learn about umxPath, models, plot, summary in more detail in the [advanced collection](/container/2015/06/18/container-More-advanced-RAM-articles.html).
+You can learn more about umxPath, models, plot, summary in more detail in the [advanced collection](/container/2015/06/18/container-More-advanced-RAM-articles.html). e.g.,

-We'll also cover:

 1. Multiple groups
 2. Twin models: `umxACE`, `umxCP`, `umxIP`, `umxGxE`
-3. Factor scores (with missing data!)
+3. Factor scores (with missing data)
-4. Ordinal and Binary data
+4. Liability threshold models of Ordinal data
 5. WLS
 6. Modification indices
-7. Confidence intervals
+7. Robust SEs, and profile Confidence intervals
 8. Specific model types
- * Mimic?
  * Simplex
- * Bi-factor?
+ * Bi-factor
-9. Lower-level helpers
+11. GenomicSEM (coming soon if not already)